TyeArtifical/API/README.md

 * **prompt**: The message you want the AI to respond to.
 * **sessionid**: A unique identifier for the user/session.
   👉 This is important for memory/context tracking.
 Use a consistent ID per user.
+  UPDATE: This sessionid is now the API token so that API tokens can be revoked if it breaks the rules of Tye.
 * **token**: Your API authentication token.

 ---